 The quantity and disposal location of contaminated waste is recorded by the Environmental Management Section.
 The location of the contaminated waste trenches on the TSF is shown in Figure 46.

-9.5.3 Equipment required for future use
+9.4.3 Equipment required for future use

-All equipment and materials that need to be stored are stored at the Radiation Storage Yard(s) or the Salvage Yard(s), according to the contamination criteria summarised in Table 26.
-Figure 46: Location of contaminated waste trenches on the TSF.
+All equipment and materials that need to be stored are stored at the Radiation Storage Yard(s) or the Salvage Yard(s), according to the contamination criteria summarised in Table 23.